 - sc.pp.neighbors creates KNN graph

 - Has many different options for distance calculation, default is euclidean.

 - No SNN graph construction

+- Method is by default "umap" but can also have weight by gaussian kernel.

 - Clustering:

 - sc.tl.leiden

 - sc.tl.louvain

 - Can specify resolution like in Seurat.